vthwang/Vincent-Corner-Hexo/source/about/index.md

 **Senior Software Engineer** at _IC3 Network Co., Ltd._
 Jan 2022 - Present
 Paris, France (Remote)
-- **Murmurations**: Designed and implemented a microservice with Go and Kubernetes, which helps validate store profiles against schemas and provides API for later aggregation.
-Currently, it has validated more than 10K store profiles.
-Examined company search API response time implemented with the full-text search mechanism in MongoDB, and combined it with Elasticsearch to rewrite the implementation in Go, ultimately increasing the speed **by 53%**.
-Architected a continuous build-test-deployment (CI/CD) system using GitHub Actions to support weekly releases and out-of-cycle releases, increasing development efficiency **by 30%**.
-Also, add newman E2E tests, make sure the service works as expected.
+- Designed and implemented a microservice with Go and Kubernetes.
+    - Validate store profiles against schemas and provides API for later aggregation.
+Validating more than 10K store profiles.
+- Examined company search API response time implemented with the full-text search mechanism in MongoDB, and combined it with Elasticsearch to rewrite the implementation in Go.
+    - Increasing the speed **by 53%**.
+- Architected a continuous build-test-deployment (CI/CD) system using GitHub Actions to support weekly releases and out-of-cycle releases.
+    - Increasing development efficiency **by 30%**.
+- Add newman E2E tests, make sure the service works as expected.
 If not, rollback automatically.
+    - Keeping the services online with **99.99%** availability.

 **Senior Software Engineer** at _Dotech Technology Co., Ltd._
 Sep 2020 - Oct 2021 (1 year 2 months)
 Taichung, Taiwan
-- **BI & SAP (GongCha, Taiwan)**: Moved the services from DigitalOcean to AWS and connected the ERP central system with SAP by using RFC(remote function call).
-Also, we cooperated with Korean engineers and added a BI module in ERP for beverage shops, which increased company's revenue **by 20\%** that year.
+- Moved the services from DigitalOcean to AWS and connected the ERP central system with SAP by using RFC(remote function call).
+Also, we cooperated with Korean engineers and added a BI module in ERP for beverage shops.
+    - Increased company’s revenue **by 20%** that year.
-- **Project Tracking System**: Led a team with a frontend engineer and two backend engineers to develop company's internal system.
-I imported OKR concept into this system and increased the numbers of features and bug fixed **by 70%**.
+- Led a team with a frontend engineer and two backend engineers to develop the Project Tracking System, and I imported OKR concept into this system.
+    - Increasing the numbers of features and bug fixed **by 70%**.
-- **Corporation Identity Transformation**: Led a team with a designer and a programmer to upgrade company's official website and related design document.
-Successfully attract **2 large companies** to sign the contract.
+- Led a team with a designer and a programmer to upgrade company’s official website and related design document.
+    - Successfully attracted **2 large companies** to sign the contract.

 **Senior Software Engineer** at _Muki Corporation Co., Ltd._
 June 2020 - Aug 2020 (3 months)